zimski/blog/_posts/2018-04-10-gitlab_rails_ci.md

 If you have `ADSL` internet connection with a poor uploading speed, you can go take a nap ;)

-After the push terminate, your are good to go to the next step.
+After the push terminates, you are good to go to the next step.

 ### The build script
 This is the main script in the gitlab-ci file